redhat-developer/app-services-sdk-go/smarteventsmgmt/apiv1alpha/client/README.md

-# Go API client for smarteventsclient
+# Go API client for smarteventsmgmtclient

 The API exposed by the fleet manager of the SmartEvents service.